SkiffyMan/RLOrbital/README.md

 Step 1:
 Extract Winrar
 Step 2:
+Add Marlbot in directory as "Bot.exe"
+Step 3:
 Run RLOrbital.exe
-Step 3:
+Step 4:
 Select Process and Arguments
-Step 4:
+Step 5:
 Press start bot (This may take a while)
 Step 5:
 Press ToggleKey In game.
 Default is F1.